-The parking occupancy surveys undertaken did not include these areas and no data was recorded during the parking occupancy surveys.
+The parking occupancy surveys undertaken did not include Edinboro Street north of Hobart Street and no data was recorded during the parking occupancy surveys.
 Following the implementation of the parking restrictions the City will be reviewing transport holistically to produce a transport strategy which is intended to provide guidance on parking management within the City's town centres.
-It is recommended to maintain these streets as unrestricted parking until this broader review and strategy is completed.
+It is recommended to maintain Edinboro Street as unrestricted parking.